-Allenby is a residential Toronto neighborhood situated between Latimer Avenue to the west, Briar Hill Avenue to the north, Avenue Road to the east and Eglinton Avenue West to the south.
-The present neighborhood was developed in the 1920s and was centered around Allenby Junior Public School.
+Allenby is a residential Toronto neighbourhood situated between Latimer Avenue to the west, Briar Hill Avenue to the north, Avenue Road to the east and Eglinton Avenue West to the south.
+The present neighbourhood was developed in the 1920s and was centered around Allenby Junior Public School.
 The school was named after a British Field Marshal – Edmund Allenby.

 With the average lot width for an Allenby home ranging from 25-35 feet, the area has seen an abundance of larger new builds where smaller homes once stood.
-Generally homes in the area are well kept, have beautiful lawns and private driveways (a bonus in a city where it’s very hard to find street parking!).
+Generally, homes in Allenby are well kept, have beautiful lawns and private driveways (a bonus in a city where it’s very hard to find street parking!).
 This is a neighbourhood of tree-lined streets with less congestion than what is typical of downtown residential areas.

 There are excellent schools (a popular one being Allenby Public School), parks, shopping (especially along Eglinton Avenue West) and the TTC isn’t far away.
 The area is family-friendly, and families who live in Allenby tend to set roots down and stay for many years, developing strong ties within the community.